 Fort Bend County Social Services provides some cremation assistance for families with no financial resources for a cremation disposition.
 4520 Reading Road, Ste A-900, Rosenburg, TX, 77471

-Texas Burial or Cremation Registry, under Health and Safety code 697.005, is a registry of cremation providers that offer a free or low-cost cremation in financial assistance for the final disposition of unborn fetal remains.
+Texas Burial or Cremation Registry, under Health and Safety Code 697.005, is a registry of cremation providers that offer free or low-cost cremation in financial assistance for the final disposition of unborn fetal remains.

 Texas Crime Victims’ Compensation Program does offer compensation of up to $6,500 towards funeral and cremation costs to the family of a victim of crime.

 What happens if I cannot pay for a cremation?

 As covered above, there are Federal, State, and County programs the family can explore if the deceased and surviving family are eligible.
 The responsibility to pay the funeral bill falls to the immediate next of kin if the deceased had no pre-paid funeral plan or life insurance.
 This can be very stressful if you lose a family member and become responsible for the funeral arrangements without any resources.